Men

 A star of the Betfred Super League, the full-back shone brightly as the Warriors hammered Hull FC over the weekend.
 Field scored two tries, carried the ball for 180 metres, broke through nine tackles and made two line breaks!

-Priced at 170k the fullback is by no means a cheap option but if you have the funds, he’s nothing short of a shoe-in for any Betfred Fantasy Super League side.
+Priced at 170k the fullback is by no means a cheap option, but if you have the funds, he’s nothing short of a shoe-in for anyone's Fantasy Super League side.

 Fantasy flops

-Nene McDonald's home St Helens debut lasted just 20 minutes after leaving the field injured on Friday Night.
-The PNG centre manged just 6 Fantasy points and could now be set for a stint on the sidelines.
+Nene Macdonald's home St Helens debut lasted just 20 minutes after leaving the field injured on Friday Night.
+The PNG centre manged just six Fantasy points and could now be set for a stint on the side-lines.

 Experienced winger Tommy Makinson had a quiet evening at Odsal on Friday Night.
 He registered just ten points after failing to cross the whitewash, alongside two errors and a penalty conceded.

-Romeo Troppis and Connor Wynne, who both registered top 10 scores in the opening round of Fantasy, failed to back it up in Round 2, scoring just 12 and 14 points respectively.
+Romeo Tropis and Connor Wynne, who both registered top 10 scores in the opening round of Fantasy, failed to back it up in Round 2, scoring just 12 and 14 points respectively.